-Currently, there is no cure for Alzheimer’s disease or other forms of dementia.
-To help create a world without dementia, the Society champions research for tomorrow’s treatments and cures.
-We support quality of life and biomedical research across Canada through the Alzheimer Society Research Program.
-We also help nurture research and discovery here in B.C. through supporting recruitment, partnering with local researchers, and through initiatives such as the Ralph Fisher and Alzheimer Society of B.C.
-Professorship in Alzheimer Disease Research at the University of British Columbia.
+Currently, there is no cure for Alzheimer’s disease or other forms of dementia; by 2031 an estimated 1.4 million Canadians will be living with dementia.
+Research is key to changing this story.
+To move towards our vision of a world without dementia, the Alzheimer Society of B.C. champions research for tomorrow's treatment and cures.
+We support quality of life and biomedical research across Canada and nurture innovative research and discovery locally.

 Learn more about the Alzheimer Society Research Program, the largest non-profit funder of Alzheimer’s disease and dementia research in Canada.

 Learn more about researchers in B.C. who are dedicated to improving the lives of people affected by dementia.